Lire en Francais

 That is why candidates should think in terms of approved test + score band + timeline, not just "I speak French reasonably well."

-Where TEF Canada and TCF Canada fit
+What is the difference between TEF Canada and TCF Canada for immigration?

 IRCC lists approved language tests in its official guidance.
 For French, TEF Canada and TCF Canada are the core options candidates usually compare when planning a federal immigration strategy that uses French results.